Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-These winter hiking tips are going to make you a smart winter hiker.
+These winter hiking tips are going to make you one smart winter hiker.

 Why not extend the hiking season when cold winds blow?

 There's no reason you need to retreat into your warm winter woollies and gaze longingly at your backpack hanging in the gear locker.